 If you’re nodding your head in a positive manner then you’re only a few clicks away from a tonne of game and software sellers who are waiting to provide you with a bargain.

-Instead of letting you guys find out what Kinguin is all about, we decided to dive in and use their service to see what the experience is like from a buyer's point of view.
+We decided to dive in and use the Kinguin service to see what the experience is like from a buyer’s point of view.

 Once we had selected a suitable seller we went directly to our cart and then the checkout.
 Upon checkout, Kinguin diverts you to the terms of service page which asks you to agree to a tonne of rubbish that can be skipped easily.
 We signed up to the newsletter so any updates come directly to us.

-On one side of my brain, I'm telling myself, this is a service that didn't have the correct safeguarding in place which ultimately led to thousands of disgruntled consumers who may or may not have been reimbursed.
-Not to mention the endless list of forum discussions and youtube videos discussing bad practice.
+On the one hand, this is a service that didn’t have the correct safeguarding in place which ultimately led to thousands of disgruntled consumers who may or may not have been reimbursed.
+Not to mention the endless list of forum discussions and youtube videos discussing bad practices.

 Ultimately, services such as Kinguin do hold a place within today’s gaming community and offer decent deals respectively.
 However, with the unanswered questions around the site’s legitimacy, we’re not going to know whether or not our money has been well spent until we’ve actually spent it.